 Measuring cup with spout or kitchen funnel

 Place a brick, heavy bowl, or cup filled with kitchen weights in the bottom of your pan.
-The place a wide mouth bowl on top of the brick or weighted bowl.
+Then place a wide-mouth bowl on top of the brick or weighted bowl.

-Add the petal to the pot around the bowl.
-Then pour 6 cups of distilled water around the sides of the bowl and lightly submerge the flower petals.
+Add the petals to the pot around the bowl.
+Then pour 6 cups of distilled water around the sides of the bowl, and lightly submerge the flower petals.

-Simmer on medium-low for 15-20 minutes until the petals begin to loose their color.
+Simmer on medium-low for 15–20 minutes until the petals begin to lose their color.

-Remove the collection bowl from the pot with tongs and then, using a funnel or measuring cup, pour the collected rosewater into a jar with a lid.
+Remove the collection bowl from the pot with tongs, and then, using a funnel or measuring cup, pour the collected rosewater into a jar with a lid and seal.